What is this document about? (9-minutes read)

 The whole point of feedback is to help each other achieve our best results.
 It’s a two-way street, not just something that flows from manager to team member.

 I’ve worked with many sorts of personalities and communication styles over the years.
-When we start working together, I’ll ask how you like to receive feedback and stick to that.
-I welcome your feedback to me and prefer it direct, timely, attached to our goals, and specific (backed by examples/data).
+When it comes to receiving feedback, I prefer it direct, timely, attached to our goals, and specific (backed by examples/data).

 Ownership, autonomy, and trust